ChristianGappGit/MC_MMD/ablation_studies_with_hyperparameter_h/README.md

 # Ablation Studies with hyper-parameter h
-Ablation studies were conducted on the image–text dataset 2D Chest X-Ray
-+ clinical report with the ResNetMLP model, investigating the effect of hyper- parameter h.
+Ablation studies were conducted on the image–text dataset 2D Chest X-Ray and clinical report with the ResNetMLP model, investigating the effect of hyper- parameter h.
 This specific dataset and model were chosen because they utilize the modalities in a largely balanced manner.
 For both modalities, vision and text, we used different combinations of hi and tracked the resulting modality contribution